 While it doesn’t support the use of vinegar as a cleaning solvent, the Braava 380t has a small catch that should accept many other types of detergents.
 The sweep feature pushes dirt away before the mop cleans it up, though it doesn’t remove large piles of dirt in the way that a traditional manual broom would.

 A few simple controls on the bottom of the unit make it easy to change out the pad so you don’t have to worry about it tracking dirt around while it tries to clean up.
 Keep in mind that this is one version of a much larger family of smart mops, all of which work sort of in concert with one another.
-You may wish to try the Mint or one of the other iRobot devices.
-They all work similarly.
+You may wish to try the Mint or one of the other iRobot devices as they all work similarly.

 - Two channels provide plenty of water for the mopping cloth